Last update on topic selection procedure: 25.02.2025 - Selection procedure for 2025S is available and starts 25.02.2025.

 The FactCheck framework aims to address the issue of conflicting data on the Web by providing a systematic approach to detect and resolve such discrepancies.
 It encompasses the entire fact comparison process, including data acquisition, comparison, presentation of results, and advanced analysis features.
 As a pioneering research initiative of our research group, FactCheck presents several challenging aspects and opportunities in its development and implementation.

-In recent years, Chatbots have gained widespread attention and use in various scenarios, including information retrieval.
-As they allow us to interact with information systems using natural languages, they could serve as an intuitive user interface for our FactCheck Project.
-Your task is to develop an (NLP/LLM-driven) chatbot for FactCheck that can help users explore our fact data and the statistics gained from them.
-You may either extend our existing chatbot (React + Azure Bot Service) embedded into the IdaFix browser extension, or develop a new chatbot for either a) one of our existing FactCheck websites/dashboards or b) a (Web) service you design yourself.- Technologies: Chatbots, Azure AI services, Azure Bot Service, React, Web Service, Python, JavaScript
+In recent years, Chatbots have gained widespread attention and are used in various scenarios, including information retrieval.
+As they allow us to interact with information systems using natural languages, they could serve as intuitive user interfaces for our FactCheck project.
+Your task is to develop an (NLP/LLM-driven) chatbot for FactCheck using a framework of your choice.
+The chatbot should allow users to learn about FactCheck and to explore our fact data and the insights gained from them.
+You may either...

 - Tags: